 Designation of the depositary entity is reflected by means of a contract entered into with the management entity.
-The provisions of such contract must comply with the content set out in article 68 of the Funds Act.
+The provisions of such contract must comply with the content set out in article 68 of the Funds Act (inter alia, rights and obligations of both parties, functions and obligations of the depositary and depositary fees).

-The management company and the depositary entity can share resources (excluding personal resources) as long as, on the one hand, the conditions for protecting investors are complied with and conflicts of interest situations are avoided and, on the other hand, an authorisation is requested from the INAF.
+The management company and the depositary entity can share resources (excluding personal resources) as long as, on the one hand, the conditions for protecting investors are complied with and conflicts of interest situations are avoided and, on the other hand, an authorisation is requested from the AFA.
 Sub-custody of assets of the fund may be entrusted to a third party or to a central securities depository located in Andorra or outside Andorra.
 The depositary entity must also ensure that the management company or the fund complies with all applicable laws, the regulation and prospectuses of the fund in connection with (a) the calculation procedures of the net value, issue price and reimbursement of units or shares of the fund, and (b) investment decisions of the fund and the outcome of the distribution of the fund.
-Furthermore, the depositary entity shall communicate to the INAF actions and procedures of the management company which are considered as adequate.
+Furthermore, the depositary entity shall communicate to the AFA actions and procedures of the management company which are considered as adequate.